College football proving it can't out-macho the virus

 College football players do not have collective bargaining power and are not being paid, and many of them see playing in the minor league known as college football as their best avenue to gainful employment and a better life.

-Even if they comprehend the risks, they may be willing to take them.
+Even if they comprehend the risks, they might be willing to take them.

-I don’t know if college basketball can be played safely, but the rosters and staffs are small enough that self-discipline and common sense could keep the sport alive.
+I don’t know if college basketball can be played safely, but at least the rosters and staffs are small enough that self-discipline and common sense could keep the sport alive.

 College football was always going to be the sporting equivalent of a super spreader event, run by coaches who may or may not believe in science.

-Wisconsin’s third football cancellation means the Badgers won’t be eligible to play in the Big Ten Championship Game.
+Wisconsin’s third football cancellation means the Badgers probably won’t be eligible to play in the Big Ten championship game.

 The Gophers are 2-3 with one cancellation, with two regular-season games remaining.